accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ###### Test 6.1.2 with Acrobat Reader
 1. Open the PDF file.
 2. Use the tab key to scroll through the items that can be tabbed.
-3. Check that the tab order is consistent: the tab items are presented in a logical and consistent order.
+3. Check that the navigation sequence is consistent: the tab items are presented in a logical and consistent order.
 4. If this is the case, the test is validated.

 ##### Mapping {class="disclosure mapping"}